proycon/folia/docs/src/index.rst

 find *layers* with span annotation (see :ref:`span_annotation_category`), which refer back to the tokens/words in a stand-off fashion.

-Whatever the annotation type, all annotation elements for it are bound by the same paradigm, making FoLiA predicatable and consistent to a large degree.
+Whatever the annotation type, all annotation elements for it are bound by the same paradigm, making FoLiA predictable and consistent to a large degree.
 Central to this paradigm are the notion of sets, declarations, set definitions and classes, as introduced in earlier sections, and the notion of *common attributes*: